-Some models allow you to select which power level your system goes to when it enters standby mode.
+When you select the ACPI BIOS IRQ, you can also select which power level your system goes to when it enters standby mode.

-Standby Mode S1 is supported on all models.
 When the computer enters S1 mode, power is maintained to all devices but microprocessor activity is halted.